What is Local Loop

 There are two main advantages to Local Loop Unbundling:

 LLU providers have considerably more control over their costs.
 Due to the initial investment plus the use of their own equipment, LLU broadband providers have much more flexibility on their prices and in turn offer better broadband deals to the end user.

 Speed & Extras

 As LLU internet service providers use their own equipment, as opposed to re-selling the network owner's wholesale services, they are able to provide faster speeds.
 Plus, due to the competitive nature of ISPs offering LLU services, broadband deals often come packaged with additional features, freebies and services.
-Find out more about the Unlimited Free Services you get with Freeola Unlimited LLU Broadband.
+Find out more about our incredible £12 back hosting offer you get with Freeola Unlimited LLU Broadband.

 Just remember that advertised speeds vary considerably from headline speeds due to a range of factors including the quality of your telephone line and the distance from your premises to the local phone exchange.
 For a realistic estimate of your expected speeds try our Freeola Broadband Speed & Availability Checker.

 Apart from the fact that LLU is not available in all exchanges, there is only one minor disadvantage to LLU broadband which is: If you've already transfered ownership of your telephone exchange equipment AND telephone line to an LLU ADSL provider and decide to go back to a BT telephone line service then you could incur a new broadband connection charge.